microsoft/vscode-docs/blogs/2024/04/wasm.md

 ---
 Order: 82
-TOCTitle: VS Code Extensions and WebAssemblies
+TOCTitle: VS Code Extensions and WebAssembly
-PageTitle: VS Code Extensions and WebAssemblies
+PageTitle: VS Code Extensions and WebAssembly
-MetaDescription: Using WebAssemblies for Extension Development.
+MetaDescription: Using WebAssembly for Extension Development.
 Date: 2024-04-30
 Author: Dirk Bäumer
 ---
-# Using WebAssemblies for Extension Development
+# Using WebAssembly for Extension Development

 VS Code supports, through the [WebAssembly Execution Engine](https://marketplace.visualstudio.com/items?itemName=ms-vscode.wasm-wasi-core) extension, the execution of WASM binaries.
 The major use case is to compile programs written in C/C++ or Rust to WebAssembly and then execute these programs one to one in VS Code.
 A great example is [Visual Studio Code for Education](https://vscodeedu.com/), which uses this support to execute the Python interpreter in VS Code for the Web.
 This [blog post](https://code.visualstudio.com/blogs/2023/06/05/vscode-wasm-wasi) describes in detail, how this works.